Skip to content

 Instructions

 • For the Crust: Preheat oven to 350F with oven rack at middle position.
-Press a long piece of foil into 13x9 baking dish, so that the ends hang over the dish (helps with removal of bars.)
+Press a long piece of foil into 13×9 baking dish, so that the ends hang over the dish (helps with removal of bars).
 Grease the foil and set aside.

 • For the Filling: Whisk eggs, sugar, and flour in large bowl.
 Stir in lemon zest, lemon juice, milk, and salt to incorporate.

-• Chill: Tightly cover and chill in fridge before serving.
-Once chilled, remove entire dessert with foil sling, and cut into squares.
+• Tightly cover and chill in fridge before serving.
+Once chilled, remove entire dessert with foil sling, and cut into squares with a very sharp knife or serrated knife.
 Dust with powdered sugar upon serving, if desired.
-Bars will keep well in fridge, covered.

 Notes